ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 ## [From _The Las Vegas weekly optic and stock grower._](https://chroniclingamerica.loc.gov/lccn/sn92070422/1898-11-26/ed-1/seq-9)

 #### 1898-11-26 &middot; Las Vegas, N.M.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Many who write for newspapers little
-think of the lot or the editor and
-printer, who spend hours of toil over
 their false grammar, bad authngraphy
 and poor punctuation.
 How often are
 tha arguments of lawyers, in high